 Using Comparison Reports

-To use DiSC tools with your partner, a great place to start is the Everything DiSC Workplace profile with the Comparison Report (see Everything DiSC Comparison Reports explained: How do you compare to me?).
+To use DiSC tools with your partner, a great place to start is the Everything DiSC Workplace profile with the Comparison Report (see Everything DiSC Comparison Reports).
 Even though the assessment was created for business use, it’s very applicable to marriage.
 View a sample Workplace profile and a Comparison Report to judge for yourself.
-(These are also available in Spanish.)
+(These are also available in Spanish in the U.S. and French in Canada.)
 Since DiSC does not value one style over another, the report provides a way of addressing issues without judgement.